Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 }
 ```

-You can now use this function in RVL
+You can now use this function in RVL:

 ![dax launch rvl](./img/daxlaunchrvl.png)